MarsBased/handbook/guides/development/git-guidelines.md

 # Git & Commit Guidelines

-This is a guide that covers how we expect to work with Git at MarsBased.
+This is a guide covering how we expect to work with Git at MarsBased.
 Most of this guide is GitHub oriented but might be adapted to other Git tools like Gitlab or Bitbucket.

 * **1.** [Commit Message Guidelines](#CommitMessageGuidelines)
 * **1.1** [Message Format](#MessageFormat)